-This is expected from any such generating function of a free linear canonical transformation \citep{deGosson:2006}.
+This is expected from any such generating function of a free linear canonical transformation \cite{deGosson:2006}.
 Similar proofs can also be found in other works in which one focuses on the linear canonical transforms of systems guided by quadratic Hamiltonians.

 Let us now return to assumption (\ref{eq:free_can_trans}) and its physical relevance.
-Recall that the angular diameter distance, ${D}_A$, and the luminosity distance, ${D}_L$, between an emitter and an observer are obtained via taking the ratios of cross--sectional areas and solid angles at the source and the observation points.
-For example, one can estimate the cross--sectional area at point $s$ via the measured solid angle at a vertex point $o$.
+Recall that the angular diameter distance, ${D}_A$, and the luminosity distance, ${D}_L$, between an emitter and an observer are obtained via taking the ratios of cross-sectional areas and solid angles at the source and the observation points.
+For example, one can estimate the cross-sectional area at point $s$ via the measured solid angle at a vertex point $o$.
 Then, the linear canonical transform (symplectomorphysm) one needs to consider is

 in order the calculate the angular diameter distance.
 Note that the initial deviation vector, $\vec{\xi'}=\vec{\xi}|_o$, is zero in that case as the observer is located at the vertex of the bundle.
-Then, the angular diameter distance is obtained via \citep{Perlick:2010,Uzun:2018}
+Then, the angular diameter distance is obtained via \cite{Perlick:2010,Uzun:2018}

 Likewise, one can reverse the situation and consider the case where the bundle is initiated at the source location.
 Then, the luminosity distance is given by